-A "Personal Service Contract" is an employment contract with an independent contractor for providing personal services to the City.
-Personal Service means hiring a consultant to provide professional or technical expertise to accomplish a specific study, project, task or other work statement according to RCW 39.29.006.
+A "Personal Service Contract" is a contract with an independent contractor for personal services to the City.
+Personal Service includes hiring a consultant to provide professional or technical expertise to accomplish a specific study, project, task or other work statement according to RCW 39.29.006.